wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.0 =
+Added full translation support!
+The plugin can now be translated into any language.

 = 1.5.0 =
 Improved compatibility with WordPress 6.4 and accessibility enhancements for screen readers!